This webpage contains affiliate links. See more details here.

 "Stephanie was a wonderful guide.
 She was friendly and engaging and really knew Italian food.
 She took us on a whirlwind tour of some interesting and fun places to enjoy some excellent food!
 The pizza was the best I’ve had in Italy, with unusual toppings.
 We toured the open market and sampled some cold cuts and cheeses, as well as some wine.
 We had a chance to try truffles, olive oil and aged balsamic vinegar, and ended at a lovely restaurant for pasta carbonara and tiramisu!"

-Hands down one the best Italian food tours we’ve ever been on - great selection, so much to taste!
+Hands down one the best food tours in Italy we’ve ever been on - great selection, so much to taste!
 Great guide and wonderful food.
 We strongly recommend!!!
-We even wrote the review!
+Food Tours of Rome is the oldest food tour company in Italy - since 2008!

 Throughout the tour you'll sample trapizzino (you choose the filling), pizza al taglio (super rich toppings), handmade pasta, balsamic vinegar, truffles, cheeses and ham, and drink plenty of wine.
 You'll sweeten the day with a scoop of gelato.